 Rickards’ $15,000/oz target may seem at first glance to be outlandish.
 But is it any more outlandish than the Dow Jones Industrials trading at over 28,000 right now?
-Or Apple shares commanding a $2 trillion market value?
-Or total stock market capitalization being 170% of GDP?
+Or are Apple shares commanding a $2 trillion market value?
+Or total stock market capitalization is 170% of GDP?

 An excessively inflated stock market is but a symptom of underlying monetary excesses.
 When the party on Wall Street finally comes to an end, investors may come to realize that in this environment cash isn’t king – whether in the form of dollars or yuan.